NoLtour/Uni-notes/SESA2024 Astronautics/2 Attitude control/disturbance torques.md

 - The force imparted by photons and other forms of radiation hitting your spacecraft.
 - Depends on geometry (again think solar panels as sails).
 - Can be used for attitude control (but very slow) and of course stabilisation.

+### Magnetic
+- The interaction between localised and planetary magnetic fields
+- Can be used for attitude control (but very slow) and of course stabilisation.

+### Thrust misalignment
+- The effect of over/underburing a thruster and or misalignment
+- Over planatery scales even 1mm misalignment becomes HUGE so it's basically inevitable